Learn About Our Ministries

-Care & Compassion Ministry
+Care and Compassion

-The Community Life Ministry helps build our faith and nurture loving relationships within our community through gatherings that help us know each other better, hear each other's stories, welcome each other in Christian love.
+The Community Life Ministry helps build our faith and nurture loving relationships within our community through gatherings that help us know each other better, hear each other's stories, and welcome each other in Christian love.

-Children & Youth Ministry
+Children and Youth

 At Plymouth Church, we recognize that children and youth have rich and vibrant spiritual lives, and we celebrate their participation in worship.
 We want our young people to know themselves as deeply loved by God, their families and their church.
 We encourage them to be curious, to ask questions (no question is off-limits at Plymouth Church), and to share their own insights and understandings about God.